mikemikezhu/federated-learning-facial-expression-recognition/README.md

 ## Conclusion

 To put it in a nutshell, this document has introduced the concept of federated learning, and the implementation of federated training to create a computer vision model for facial expression recognition.
+The code implementation can be referred to my [GitHub](https://github.com/mikemikezhu/federated-learning-facial-expression-recognition).

 ## Reference